Hugh Jackman: Jerry Seinfeld Convinced Me To Quit As Wolverine

 After this chat with Jerry Seinfeld, Hugh Jackman then approached 20th Century Fox about Logan, pitching it as a mixture of both Unforgiven and The Wrestler.
 And while he was expecting to fight and tooth and nail with 20th Century Fox to secure his departure as Wolverine, Hugh Jackman insisted that he didn’t get much opposition from the studio at all.

-We’ve know for quite a while that the third solo Wolverine film would be Hugh Jackman’s last outing as the character.
+We’ve known for quite awhile that the third solo Wolverine film would be Hugh Jackman’s last outing as the character.
 In fact, Hugh Jackman admitted just that on The Dr. Oz Show, via Comic Book, back in May 2015.

 But there’s one man that’s already intent on getting Hugh Jackman out of his self-imposed retirement as Wolverine.
 That’s none other than Ryan Reynolds, who portrays Deadpool in 20th Century Fox’s X-Men universe.